 Also, think about change management in cases where implementation is likely to affect several people or groups of people.
 Understanding this will help you to make sure that your project gains support.

 After the creativity and preparation comes action.

 This is where your careful work and planning pays off.
 Again, if you're implementing a large-scale change or project, brushing up on your change-management skills can help you to implement the process smoothly.

 When the action is under way, return to Stage 1, Problem Finding, to continue developing your idea.
 You can also adopt the principles of the Kaizen model of continuous improvement to refine your project.

 Simplex is a powerful approach to creative problem-solving.
 It is suitable for projects and organizations of almost any scale.

-The process follows an eight-stage cycle.
-Upon completion of the eight stages you start it again to find and solve another problem.
-This helps to ensure continuous improvement.
+The process follows an eight-step cycle.
+When you've completed each step, you can start it again to find and solve another problem.
+This encourages a culture of continuous improvement.

 - Fact Finding.

 - Action Planning.

 This process can foster intense creativity: by moving through these steps you give yourself the best chance of solving the most significant problems with the best solutions available.